hubris-lang/hubris/README.md

 ## Development

 Currently development of Hubris is on Rust Nightly.
 For instructions on how to install it go [here](https://www.rust-lang.org/downloads.html).
-You can also try Brian's great
-[multirust](https://github.com/brson/multirust) which is my reconmended way of installing Rust.
+You can also try Brian's great [multirust](https://github.com/brson/multirust) which is my recommended way of installing Rust.

 If you have `multirust` you can switch to the appropriate version like so:
 `multirust override nightly`